choobot/choo-dict-bot/README.md

 # choo-dict-bot

+## Note
+- There is Load testing with 10,000 concurrent requests in Unit Testing but Oxford API limit is 60 requests per minute, So Live Testing will support only 60 requests per minute

 ## Live Testing
 - The webhook URL for Line Messaging API will be https://choo-dict-bot.herokuapp.com/callback
 - Bot ID is [@lzp7933a](http://line.me/ti/p/~@lzp7933a)